imbasimba/toasty/README.md

 [AAS]: https://aas.org/
 [WorldWide Telescope]: http://www.worldwidetelescope.org/

-[toasty] was originally written by [Chris Beaumont] and is currently maintained as part of the AAS [WorldWide Telescope] project.
+[toasty] was originally written by [Chris Beaumont], benefited from contributions by Clara Brasseur (Space Telescope Science Institute), and is currently maintained as part of the AAS [WorldWide Telescope] project.

 [Chris Beaumont]: https://chrisbeaumont.org/
 <!--pypi-end-->